ornl-ssd/python-dev-env/_episodes/03-pydev.md

 - "Be familiar with terminology."
 - "Experiment with the software engineering features of Eclipse and PyDev."
 keypoints:
+- "PyDev provides a complete integrated environment for Python development"
+- "Integration with other tools, such as Git version control, are also available"
+- "PyDev is useful for small, medium or large collaborative projects"
+- "PyDev automates many aspects of Python development"
 ---

 PyDev is an Eclipse-based development environment for Python programs.
 It provides a commercial-quality